woodser/monero-ts/README.md

-# monero-javascript
-Monero wallet and daemon API implemented in JavaScript
+# Monero JavaScript

+## Introduction

+This project provides a JavaScript library to query a Monero daemon and maintain a Monero wallet.

+## License

+This project is licensed under MIT.